hammerlab/secotrec/README.md

 Install
 -------

-If you have an `opam` environment just install secotrec:
+You can install secotrec either from Opam or from a Docker image.

-### With Opam
+### Option 1: With Opam

-For now we need a few packages pinned:
+If you have an `opam` environment, for now we need a few packages pinned:

     opam pin -n add ketrew https://github.com/hammerlab/ketrew.git
     opam pin -n add biokepi https://github.com/hammerlab/biokepi.git